Posts

 Image

 For a hike today we're looking for something short and easy without a long drive time, and since we have never hiked any of the Buffalo River Trail (BRT), we thought 'let's try it out'.
-I really don’t know why we hadn't tried the BRT sooner, maybe I thought it’s just too long for day hikes. bluffs at Pruitt (early fall) Or maybe it was that the Buffalo River is a very popular place, the trails will probably be over-run with hikers...
-Well, whatever I thought, I sure was wrong.
-With a good map and a little planning, I now realize the Buffalo River Trail can very easily be broken up into day hike sections, and today at least, the trail seems deserted. trailside view of the Buffalo River W e begin in the Pruitt Day Use/Picnic Area, which is at the east end of the upper river section of the BRT, with the west end at South Boxley Trailhead.
-Pruitt Trailhead in the back of the picnic area is accessed just west of the old steel Buffalo River bridge over
+I really don’t know why we hadn't tried the BRT sooner, maybe I thought it’s just too long for day hikes.
+Or maybe it was that the Buffalo River is a very popular place, the trails will probably be over-run with hikers... bluffs at Pruitt (early fall) Well, whatever I thought, I sure was wrong.
+With a good map and a little planning, I now realize Buffalo River Trail can easily be broken up into day hike sections, and today at least, the trail seems deserted.
+W e begin at Pruitt Day Use/Picnic Area, which is at the east end of the upper river section of the BRT, the west end at South Boxley Trailhead.
+Pruitt Trailhead in the back of the picnic area is accessed just west of the old steel Buffalo River bridge ov...

 35 Wonders Downunder